pinballmap/pbm/README.md

 * Install VSCode command line tools via command palette.
 From the VSCode top Menu: `View | Command Palette` then search for: `Shell Command: Install 'code' command in path`
 * Attach via VSCode debugger and set breakpoints

-7. Get a database dump from Scott.
-Then:
+7. Get a database dump.

-* `pg_restore --verbose --clean --no-acl --no-owner -h localhost -d pbm_dev dump.file`
+If the site loads properly it will be an empty version of pinballmap.com.
+A database dump can be obtained from [this repo](https://github.com/pinballmap/pbm-db-dump).

-If the site loads properly it will be an empty version of pinballmap.com, then ask Scott for a data dump so you can have a full set of data to work with.
+* `psql -U username -d pbm_dev < pbm_db_scrubbed.sql`

 ## Linux Setup